shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 #### 5.2 Changing Placeholder Information (e.g., Your Attribution Channel Name)

-If you need to update the information you provided in the placeholders of your published VOD Reaction License (for example, if your channel name used for attribution changes), it is crucial to handle this transparently and fairly:
+If you need to update the information you provided in the placeholders of your published VOD Reaction License (for example, if your channel name used for attribution changes), it is crucial to handle this transparently and fairly.

 <details>
-<summary>Communicate Proactively</summary>
+<summary>Communicate Proactively.</summary>

 Clearly announce the change to your community, ideally in advance (e.g., on your channel, social media, or wherever you post license updates).
 Explain what is changing and why, if appropriate.
 </details>

 <details>
-<summary>Specify Effective Date</summary>
+<summary>Specify Effective Date.</summary>

 Clearly state that the new information (e.g., new attribution name) applies only to Derivative Works created *after* a specific effective date of your announcement/update.
 </details>

 <details>
-<summary>Respect Existing Compliant Works</summary>
+<summary>Respect Existing Compliant Works.</summary>

 Reassure your community that Derivative Works created and published in compliance with the placeholder information that was current *at the time of their creation* will still be considered compliant.
 You should not retroactively demand changes (like re-attribution) for these existing works.
 </details>

 <details>
-<summary>Update Your Hosted License Document</summary>
+<summary>Update Your Hosted License Document.</summary>

 Ensure the license document you host and link to reflects the updated placeholder information and clearly indicates the date of the update or a version number for that instance of your license.
 </details>

-#### 5.3 Crucial Note: Impact on Existing, Compliant Uses (Applies to both Updates and Discontinuation)
+#### 5.3 Impact on Existing, Compliant Uses (Applies to both Updates and Discontinuation)

 <details>
 <summary>It is very important to understand that modifying your placeholder information or discontinuing your offer of this license for future reuses generally does not affect the rights of Licensees who have already begun Reusing your VODs in compliance with the license terms that were in effect before you made the change or withdrew the general offer.</summary>
+&nbsp;

 Public licenses, once accepted through compliant use, grant rights that are typically irrevocable by the Licensor as long as the Licensee continues to adhere to the original conditions under which they started.
 The "VOD Reaction License" template's grant to the Licensee in Clause 2 explicitly includes "irrevocable (as long as the Licensee complies with all conditions of this License)," which reinforces this principle.
 This is crucial for building trust and encouraging good-faith reuse by your community.
-</details>

-#### 5.4 Record Keeping and Supporting Your Community
+**Record Keeping and Supporting Your Community**

 * Keep a personal record of when you started offering VODs under this license and the exact terms (including specific placeholder values and a copy of the license text) you offered at various times.
 If you make changes to placeholder values or discontinue the offer, record when those changes were made effective.
 * The VOD Reaction License is designed to foster positive community interaction.
 Being clear, transparent, and fair in how you manage your license offer and any changes to it is fundamental to supporting that spirit.
 Always prioritize clear communication with your community regarding your licensing decisions.
+</details>

 ### 6\.
 Addressing Specific Scenarios and Potential Issues